o3de/ROSConDemo/README.md

 - It could be named `/trigger_apple_gathering`.

-If Apple Kraken is in position, next to a tree, you can trigger apple gathering with a terminal command:
+If Apple Kraken is in position, next to a tree, you can trigger apple gathering with this command:

 - `ros2 service call /trigger_apple_gathering std_srvs/srv/Trigger`